-During the three-month periods ended March 31, 2021 and 2020, the Company undertook transactions with certain related companies.
+During the three-month and six-month periods ended June 30, 2021 and 2020, the Company undertook transactions with certain related companies.
 Osisko Development Corp. is a subsidiary of OGR and they are both related parties as they have a significant influence on the Company due to the number of shares held and common officers and directors.
-Osisko Mining Inc. ("OSK") and Falco Resources Ltd. ("FPC") are related parties because of common officers and directors.
+Osisko Mining Inc. and Falco Resources Ltd. are related parties because of common officers and directors.